Kiwane Albert Carrington (1994-2009)

 On October 14, 2009, a vigil was held outside of Rhonda Williams’s home to honor the life of her nephew, Kiwane Carrington.
 Hundreds of youths and community members showed up to pay their respects to their fallen friend and loved one.

 In October 2010, Jeshaun Manning-Carter filed a lawsuit against the city of Champaign.
 In the suit, Manning-Carter and his mother contended that Chief Finney was the one guilty of shooting and killing Carrington, not Norbits.
-All six counts of the lawsuit were later dismissed by Judge Michael Q. Jones.
+Judge Michael Q. Jones later dismissed all six counts of the lawsuit.
 The Kiwane Carrington case helped inspire the Black Lives Matter movement.